-The last 26 years have been a roller coaster ride of digitalisation and networking.
-Pitches to clients/funders in 1990 involved serious client-education and evangelising the possibilities inherent in the new media – possibilities that then only a few entrepreneurs, developers, engineers and designers could see.
+The last 27 years have been a roller coaster ride of rapidly escalating computing power, ever more powerful mobile devices, massive content digitalisation, the development of entirely new forms of content, and steadily developing networking bandwidth and availability.
+Pitches to clients/funders in 1990 involved serious client-education and evangelising the possibilities inherent in the new media – possibilities that then only a few visionaries, entrepreneurs, developers, engineers and designers could see.
 My colleague and co-author, the interactive designer David Collier (Designing for Desktop Publishing, Phaidon 1990) used to preface his pitches/talks/lectures by asking how many in the audience knew what a megabyte was.
 We all spent hours trying to convince the Record Companies that the new online media would be a serious threat to the CD, trying to tell publishing companies about e-books, marketing companies about interactive advertising, etc, etc. On some occasions, we were in the odd position of talking to middle-management execs who knew little of the visions that their more visionary CEO had espoused.
 On the other hand, there was the tremendous excitement of working in the heady mix or flux of design/technology/coding of developing new media for the 1990s and 21st century.

 In this period all our modern media were reinvented.
 The catalysts are obvious in retrospect – less clear at the time:

 Tim Berners Lee: Nexus World Wide Web-browser 1990